 Once you have a specific brand or type of dog food in mind, do some more research to find out these extra things.
 It will give you peace of mind that you really do have the best dog food for your dog.
 Plus, it could help you avoid those scary dog food recalls you see in the news every now and then.

 These are just a few tips to help you choose the best dog food for your dog.
-Knowing you have the right dog food for their needs can help you support their growth and health long-term.
+Knowing you have the right dog food for their needs can help you support their growth, keep your dog’s heart healthy, and support their health long-term.
 Your pup, you, and your vet will all appreciate it!